Quantitative Error Feedback for Quantization Noise Reduction of Filtering over Graphs: Numerical Experiments

 Our regularized filter design (RegFD) is constructed as follows: \textit{a)} In the FIR case, we minimize the regularizer described in Remark \ref{Rm2}, subject to an approximation error constraint bounded by a given tolerance $\delta$.
 We evaluate this approach across filter orders $T=6,7,\dots,12$.
 For benchmarking, we compare results with the robust filter design method (RobFD) from \cite{Elvinqq}. \textit{b)} In the IIR case, we minimize an unconstrained objective augmented with the weighted regularizer from Remark \ref{Rm3}.
 The regularization weight $\gamma$ is fine-tuned to ensure the approximation error does not exceed $\delta$.
 We demonstrate this methodology for $K = 3$ parallel IIR filters.
 To address the nonconvex optimization landscape, we initialize the coefficients $(\psi_k, \varphi_k)$ using precomputed values from \cite{Elvin_iir} and refine them via sequential quadratic programming (SQP).
 To ensure a stable design, we further impose the constraints $|\psi_k|^2 \leq 0.95$, and $|\varphi_k|^2 \leq 2$.
 With $\gamma = 0.2$, RegFD yields \( \{(\psi_k, \varphi_k) \mid (0, 1),\, (-0.427, -1.414),\, (0.248 - 0.795\mathrm{i},0.782 - 0.923\mathrm{i},),\, (0.248 + 0.795\mathrm{i}, 0.782 + 0.923\mathrm{i} )\}. \) For comparison, the non-regularized design (NonRegFD) results in coefficients \( \{(\psi_k, \varphi_k) \mid (0, 1),\, (-0.974, -1.414),\, (0.342 - 0.913\mathrm{i}, 0.748 - 0.893\mathrm{i}),\, (0.342 + 0.913\mathrm{i}, 0.748 + 0.893\mathrm{i})\}. \) Finally, Theorem \ref{Th1} and \ref{Th2} are applied to derive the optimal QEF coefficients.

 Fig. \ref{fig:de} demonstrates the filtering performances under quantization, with each evaluated through $10^3$ Monte Carlo trials.
-As we can see, our RegFD consistently surpasses the RobFD in all FIR design cases.
-Notably, QEF achieves a peak improvement of $10.41$dB when $T=9$.
-In the IIR case, RegFD exhibits superior steady-state performance compared to NonRegFD, delivering a maximum improvement of $5.29$dB contributed from all $K=3$ parallels.
-When integrated with QEF, the total improvement increases to $16.82$dB with the maximum single contribution $11.53$dB arising from QEF's ability to suppress residual quantization noise.
-Upon isolating the 1st-order real-valued parallel component from $K=3$ IIR where only $\psi_k$ differs, RegFD outperforms NonRegFD by $12.40$dB.
+As illustrated in Fig.\ref{fig:de} left, our RegFD consistently surpasses the RobFD in all FIR design cases \cite{Elvinqq}.
+Notably, node-invariant QEF yields a peak gain of $7.06$dB at $T=9$, while the full node-variant solution adds another $3.35$dB.
+This illustrates the trade-off between the storage efficiency and the maximal noise suppression.
+Turning to the IIR case in Fig.\ref{fig:de} middle, RegFD exhibits superior steady-state performance compared to NonRegFD, delivering a maximum improvement of $5.29$dB across all $K=3$ parallels.
+When integrated with QEF, the total improvement increases to $16.82$dB, with a maximum single contribution of $11.53$dB arising from QEF's ability to suppress residual quantization noise.
+Finally, Fig. \ref{fig:de} right isolates the 1st-order real-valued parallel component from the $K=3$ IIR filter; here, RegFD outperforms NonRegFD by $12.40$dB.
 This finding directly corroborates the analysis in Remark \ref{Rm3}, which highlights that poles located near the unit circle can cause excessive noise amplification.
-Even in this isolated scenario, QEF maintains its effectiveness, providing an additional $10.18$dB improvement in steady-state performance.
+Even in this isolated scenario, QEF maintains its effectiveness, providing an additional $10.18$dB improvement.